cavallon/credit-risk-classification/README.md

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.

 The logistic regression model predicts the '0' (healthy loan) labels with 99% of predictions made by the model being correct (precision), and with 100% of the relevant data points being correctly identified by the model (recall).
 This is a very good result in terms of predicting healthy loans.
 For '1' (high risk loans), 91% of the predictions made by the model were correct, and 85% of the relevant data points were correctly identified by the model.
 This model seems to correctly predict whether a loan will be healthy at a higher rate than when it predicts whether a loan will be unhealthy.
 In either case, I would still recommend that the company use this.
 Overall, the model scored a 99% in accuracy.
 If there is any concern over the lower scores regarding the unhealthy loans, the model can be used to focus on predicting healthy loans (being that it scored 99% in precision and 100% in recall for healthy loans).

+# File Information

+The file labeled credit_risk_classification.ipynb has all solution code.